Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 Frequently Asked Questions

-How many sizes do you lose with a tummy tuck is hard to pinpoint because someone who gets a tummy tuck at 220 pounds will drop many more sizes than someone who has the procedure done at 350 pounds.
+How much do you lose with a tummy tuck is hard to pinpoint because someone who gets a tummy tuck at 220 pounds will drop many more sizes than someone who has the procedure done at 350 pounds.
 Regardless, you’ll certainly drop in size no matter what since the average weight loss from the procedure alone is often 5-10 pounds.

 Will a Tummy Tuck Make Me Less Hungry?